Adityasingh09123/Online-Shopping-Website/README.md

 # Online-Shopping-Website
-### This is a sample application that demonstrates an E-commerce website using the MEAN stack.
+### This is a sample application that demonstrates an E-commerce website using the nodejs,express,mongodb and ejs template engine.
 The application loads products a MongoDB database and displays them.
 Users can select to display products in a single category.
 Users can click on any product to get more information including pricing, reviews and rating.
 Users can select items and add them to their shopping cart
 Demo - https://upset-trousers-ant.cyclic.cloud/
 ## Home Page
 ![Home](https://github.com/Adityasingh09123/Online-Shopping-Website/assets/103110193/fcd0f5bb-c786-4038-84e0-32c2699fee24)